-3. Training staff
+4. Training staff

 The Principal will ensure that a sufficient number of staff are suitably trained in administering medication.
 All staff will undergo basic training on the administering of medication to ensure that, if exceptional circumstances arise where there is no designated administrator of medication available, pupils can still receive their medication from a trained member of staff.
-The Principal will also ensure that a sufficient number of staff have been trained in administering medication in an emergency by a healthcare professional.
+The Principal will also ensure that a sufficient number of staff have been trained in administering medication in an emergency.